ClassicsWoTWorkshop/Dakka-Improvement-Project-Legacy/README.txt

 Adds more dakka to a large selection of vehicles.

-CURRENTLY INCLUDED VEHICLES (88 Total):
+CURRENTLY INCLUDED VEHICLES (89 Total):

 CHINA:

-- Type 58
+- Type T-34, Type 58

 CZECHOSLOVAKIA: